Michael Wong Wai-lun: Career

 He joined the Administrative Service in August 1985.
 He served in many bureaux and departments, including the City and New Territories Administration, the Television and Entertainment Licensing Authority, the Legal Department, the Central Policy Unit, the former Trade and Industry Branch, the Business and Services Promotion Unit, the Economic Services Bureau, the Security Bureau and the former Economic Development and Labour Bureau.

 He was promoted to the Deputy Secretary for Education in July 2007 and the Director of Information Services in 2009. he rose to the rank of Administrative Officer Staff Grade A in April 2011.
 He became the Director of Marine in 2014 and Permanent Secretary for Development (Planning and Lands) in 2015.

 He was appointed to the Secretary for Development in July 2017 of Chief Executive Carrie Lam's administration.

 In October 2022, after John Lee's policy address, Wong was asked about criticism that the government was playing with numbers and introducing a new index to give the appearance of lower public housing wait times, and Wong dismissed such criticism.

+In September 2023, after the launch of the "Night Vibes Hong Kong" campaign to increase economic activity in the evenings, Wong said the government did not find it best to "quantify" the campaign's effects.

 Personal life

 Wong married May Chan Wing-shiu, also a civil servant, in 2008.
-As of January 2022, Chan was one of the deputy secretaries for Financial Services & the Treasury.
+As of January 2022, Chan took up the post of Commissioner for Labour on September 26, 2022.

 In November 2022, Wong tested positive for COVID-19.